datkk06/OpenStack-Tutorial/Content/open-vswitch.md

 ...
 ```

-The integration bridge acts as a virtual "patch bay".
+The **Integration Bridge** acts as a virtual "patch bay".
 On Compute node, all VM virtual interfaces are attached to this bridge and then "patched" according to their network connectivity.
 On the Network node, all DHCP Server instances and L3 Router, Firewall and Load Balancer are attached to this bridge.

-The tunnel bridge provides the connettivity for the tenant networks between Compute nodes and Compute nodes and Network node.
+The **Tunnel Bridge** provides the connettivity for the tenant networks between Compute nodes and Compute nodes and Network node.
 The tunnel type can be VLAN, VxLAN or GRE based, depending on the setup.

-Finally, the external bridge provides a mapping between the physical network and the Open vSwitch layout inside both Compute and Network nodes, depending on the setup.
+Finally, the **External Bridge** provides a mapping between the physical network and the Open vSwitch layout inside both Compute and Network nodes, depending on the setup.
 In case of Tenant networks only scenario, the Compute nodes are not attached to the external network and the external bridge is not present on the layout.
 The external bridge is only present on the layout of the Network node.
 In case of the Provider network scenario, the external bridge will be present also on the Compute nodes since it provides connectivity to the outside via the provider networks.

 Making changes to the Open vSwitch Agent configuration requires always the agent restart
 ```